 (1) Shares will be offered in a continuous offering at the Fund's then-current NAV per Share.
-As of September 1, 2022, the NAV per share of Founders Shares (previously referred to as Class I Shares) was \$9.40.
-Class I Shares and Class W Shares are not currently offered.
+As of April 4, 2023, the NAV per share of Founders Shares (previously referred to as Class I Shares) was \$9.20, and the NAV per share of Class I Shares was \$9.20.
+Class W Shares were not available for purchase prior to the effective date of this Prospectus (as defined below), and therefore do not have a recent NAV to report.